 Opioid Diversion and Best-Practice Prescribing

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be prepared to help prevent prescription drug abuse and diversion through dissemination and implementation of evidence-based information about the current prescription drug abuse epidemic, challenges in managing chronic pain, and best practices for prescribing controlled substances.
-Specific learning objectives include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be prepared to help prevent prescription drug misuse and diversion.
+Specific learning objectives to address potential knowledge gaps include:

-- Summarize CDC guidelines for prescribing opioids for chronic pain.
+- Discuss the CDC guidelines for safe prescribing of opioids.

 TABLE OF CONTENTS

-Prescription drug abuse is a problem that must be addressed within the healthcare system.
-Nurses are in a unique position to address the problem and help curb this growing epidemic.
-Nurses comprise the largest group of healthcare professionals and care for more patients than any other health profession.
+One of the biggest challenges in healthcare practice is providing safe and appropriate pain care without contributing to this epidemic of prescription drug misuse, drug diversion, and drug overdose deaths.
+Nurses in particular are in a unique position to address this problem since they care for more patients than any other health profession.
 Nurses who understand the risks associated with prescription drug abuse will be better prepared to identify and intervene with patients and colleagues who may be at risk.

 DEFINITION OF TERMS